MattA41/MattA41/README.md

 I have been interested in computers for a long time.
 During my studies, I took courses in game design, web development, and cybersecurity, and I worked as an IT specialist for the school.
 I am passionate about computers and love working with them.

 These Git hub repos are a few of my school projects.
 I am saving a few of them to document what I have learned and what kind of programs I have created.
+- 🔭 I’m currently working on creating a portfolio website using the Nuxt framework
 <!--
 **MattA41/MattA41** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.